Numerical computations of geometric ergodicity for stochastic dynamics: Description of algorithm

 \subsection{Coupling methods}

 Consider a Markov coupling $({\bm X}, {\bm Y})$.
-In the theoretical proof, $\mathcal{X}_{t}$ and $\mathcal{Y}_{t}$ are coupled when $\mathcal{X}_{t} = \mathcal{Y}_{t},$ which is usually done by making both trajectories enter a ``small set'' which satisfies the minorization condition \cite{meyn2012markov}.
-However, in the numerical estimation of coupling times, these couplings are not the most efficient ones.
-Instead, we will use a mixture of the following coupling methods to achieve numerical coupling efficiently.
+In the theoretical proof, a coupling is usually done by making trajectories of both ${\bm X}$ and ${\bm Y}$ enter a ``small set'' which satisfies the minorization condition \cite{meyn2012markov}.
+Numerically however, these couplings are not the most efficient ones.
+We will use a mixture of the following coupling methods to achieve the numerical coupling efficiently.

-{\bf Independent Coupling.} Independent coupling means when running the coupling process $({\bm X}, {\bm Y})$, the noise terms in the two marginal processes $\cX_t$ and $\cY_t$ are independent until they are coupled.
+{\it- Independent coupling.} Independent coupling means that when running the coupling process $({\bm X}, {\bm Y})$, the noise terms in the two marginal processes $\cX_n$ and $\cY_n$ are independent until they are coupled.
 In other words, we have

-where $\zeta^{1}_{t}$ and $\zeta^{2}_{t}$ are independent random variables for each $t.$ In the theoretical studies, independent coupling is frequently used together with renewal theory to prove different rates of convergence to the invariant probability measure.
-In this paper, the independent coupling is used to make the coupling process have some ``independent components'' so that Lemmata \ref{prop2} and \ref{prop3} are applicable.
+where for each $n,$ $(\zeta^{1}_{n},\zeta^{2}_{n})$ is a pair of independent random variables.
+In the theoretical studies, independent coupling is frequently used combined with the renewal theory to show the different rates of convergence to the invariant probability measure.
+In this paper, the independent coupling is to make the coupling process admit independent components so that Lemmata \ref{prop2} and \ref{prop3} are applicable.

-{\bf Synchronous Coupling.} Another commonly used way to couple two processes is the synchronous coupling.
-Contrary to the independent coupling for which randomness in the two stochastic trajectories are totally unrelated, in the synchronous coupling, we put the same randomness to both processes until they are coupled.
-Thus, we have
+{\it - Synchronous coupling.} Another commonly approach to coupling two processes is the synchronous coupling.
+Contrary to the independent coupling for which the randomness in the two stochastic trajectories are totally unrelated, in the synchronous coupling, we always put the same randomness to the both marginal processes until they are coupled, i.e.,

-where $\zeta^{1}_{t} = \zeta^{2}_{t}$ for $t<\tau_c.$ The advantage of synchronous coupling is that if the deterministic part of the system already has enough stability so that it admits a random attractor, then $\mathcal{X}_{t}$ will approach to $\mathcal{Y}_{t}$ quickly when driven by the same noise term.
+where $\zeta^{1}_{n} = \zeta^{2}_{n}$ for any $n<n_c.$ The advantage of the synchronous coupling is that if the deterministic part of the system already admits some kind of stability, then $\mathcal{X}_{n}$ will approach to $\mathcal{Y}_{n}$ quickly when the same noise is added each time \cite{arnold1995random}.
+The synchronous coupling not only requires less assumptions on the random terms, but also builds some potential connections between the random dynamical system and stochastic differential equations; see Section 5.4 for a concrete example of the implementation of the synchronous coupling.

-{\bf Reflection Coupling.} When the state space has dimension bigger than $2$, two Wiener processes will meet less often than the 1D case.
-This makes independent coupling less effective.
-Then the reflection coupling plays a role.
+{\it - Reflection coupling.} When the dimension of the state space is greater than $2$, two Wiener processes will meet less often than the one/two dimensional case.
+This makes the independent coupling less effective.
+The reflection coupling will play a role instead.
+As an example, take the Euler-Maruyama scheme of the SDE